Gibberlings3/Skills-and-Abilities/README.md

 - Tireless (4 slots): The character does not become fatigued to include after using rage or frenzy.
 - Fast Healing (5 slots): The character regenerates 1 hit point per round.
 This will stack with other methods of regeneration.

-**PALE MASTER (Next Release):** This proficiency path allows one to master the deathless arts.
-With this proficiency, one draws on a font of special lore that provides a macabre power all its own.
-- Darkvision (1 slot): The character gains the ability to see in the dark.
-- Bone Skin (2 slots): The character's flesh becomes tough and cadaverous providing +2 bonus to AC.
-- Deathless Vigor (3 slots): The character gains a +2 bonus to save vs. Paralysis / Poison / Death
-- Tough as Bone (4 slots): The character becomes immune to hold, paralysis, and stun effects.
-- Deathless Mastery (5 slots): The character gains immunity to all forms of death magic.

 **SPELL PENETRATION (Next Release & EEex Required):** This proficiency allows a caster to bypass a portion of a target's magic resistance.
 - Spell Penetration (1 slot): The wizard can bypass 10% of a target's magic resistance.
 - Greater Spell Penetration (2 slots): The wizard can bypass 25% of a target's magic resistance.